 Teenagers need carers who are able to listen to them and help them make sense of the world and their role within it.
 Patience and understanding are crucial qualities for foster carers of this age group as is the ability to lay down clear and fair boundaries.

 This can be an awkward time for any young person, as they start to discover their identity and find their feet.
-Because of the experiences they have gone through, many young people need help to improve their self-confidence.
-Teenagers need carers who remember the emotional and physical turmoil of being this age and can be patient and resilient so they can get past the teenager's tough exterior to reach the child inside.
+Because of the experiences they have managed, many young people need help to improve their self-confidence.
+Teenagers need carers who remember the emotional and physical turmoil of being this age and can be patient and resilient in order to get past the teenager's tough exterior to reach the child inside.

-We believe that where possible siblings should be kept together.
-At times of separation from their parents or under a severe sense of loss siblings take comfort from the stability they get from each other.
-Taking more than one foster child into your home may seem a daunting task, however you will receive all the support you need.
+We believe that in most cases siblings need to be kept together.
+At times of separation from their parents siblings take comfort from the stability they get from each other.
+Taking more than one foster child into your home may feel like a daunting task, however you will receive all the support you need.